nightcrawcode/nightcrawcode/README.md

 My name is Martin and here are some stuff about me:

-- I use Python, Lua, and learning how to do PHP
+- I Code in Lua, and Javascript!
 - I do web development as well
 - and school is boring